 Pollution from coal-fired power plants have a serious impact on our health.
 Every year, it causes exacerbated asthma, heart problems, hospital visits, and worst of all, premature death—especially among vulnerable populations such as children, the elderly and people with asthma.
-This spring, the U.S. Supreme Court will hear industry's challenge to the Mercury & Air Toxics Standards for Power Plants in National Mining Association v.
-EPA.
+This summer, the U.S. Supreme Court heard industry's challenge to the Mercury & Air Toxics Standards for Power Plants.
+[The Court ruled on June 29.]

 Two Pennsylvanians, Marti Blake and Martin Garrigan, share what it means to live in the shadow of a smokestack and the specter of a plume:

 1 "It's like hell.
 Living in hell," says Marti Blake, as she points at the coal-fired power plant that dominates the view from her living room, in Springdale, Pennsylvania, near Pittsburgh.
 "It's filthy; it's dirty; it's noisy—it's unhealthy."

 In 2011, the Obama administration committed to cleaning up the unrivaled amounts of mercury, arsenic and other toxic air pollution emitted by coal-fired power plants—the nation's worst toxic air polluters.
 The Mercury & Air Toxics Standards will save thousands of lives and result in reduced emissions of sulfur dioxide and fine particles, further cleaning up the air we breathe.

 2 "I spend most of my life thinking and worrying about the pollution that's coming out of that plant," says Blake, who has lived underneath the stacks for more than twenty years and has had health problems the entire time.

 Earthjustice has worked for more than a decade to achieve the first-ever clean air protections against coal-fired power plants, which will improve the lives and health of Americans across the country who now suffer from tremendous pollution.

 3 "It's awful.
 I try to keep it clean, but that's pretty much impossible," she said.